xdrxdrxd/Active-Word-Lab_An-On-the-Go-Trail-of-Knowledge-You-Own/README.md

 # Ge-Vocapp

 Ge-Vocapp is a vocabulary learning app that helps users remember English words more effectively using spaced repetition and example-based review.
-Built with Python and Kivy, it offers real-time translations and contextual example generation in **Chinese and Japanese**, powered by the Gemini API.
+Built with Python and Kivy, the app was initially generated using Grok and later extended and customized.
+It offers real-time translations and contextual example sentence generation in Chinese and Japanese, powered by the Gemini API.

 ## 🔍 Features